calebjacob/express-vue/docs/frontend.md

 This is a fairly broad category that could contain singletons, HTTP/API abstractions, and third party library instances.

+## Test Utils

+Abstracted logic/mocking that's shared between tests can be placed here.
+All code here is expected to be executed in a Jest test envirnoment (the `jest` namespace will be available).

 ## Types

 Contains files that export frontend specific types that are shared throughout the app.